-Big news… The Book of Mini: Inside the Big World of Tiny Things is now in stores!
+Big news… The Book of Mini: Inside the Big World of Tiny Things is now available online and in stores!

 So… what exactly have we been cooking up?
 Here’s your exclusive preview!